 - Once cooled, cut into squares.

-- If you’re not a fan of almond flour or don’t have any lying around, then you can swap this out for coconut flour instead.
-I would use about 2 ½ Tbsp. of coconut flour as a replacement.
+- If you are not a fan of almond flour or do not have any lying around, you can swap it for coconut flour.
+I would use about two and a half tablespoons of coconut flour as a replacement.

-- Baking powder isn’t exactly paleo friendly, but the amount we need is minimal.
-You can attempt to make the paleo brownies without this, but I wouldn’t recommend it.
+- Baking powder is not precisely paleo-friendly, but the amount we need is minimal.
+You can attempt to make the paleo brownies without this, but I would not recommend it.

-- These brownies are probably on the verge of not being sweet enough so if you love your brownies sweet then I recommend increasing the amount of honey you use.
-Just keep in mind that even though honey is paleo friendly, it's still recommended you don’t overeat it.
+- These brownies are probably on the verge of not being sweet enough.
+If you love your brownies sweet, then I recommend increasing the amount of honey you use.
+Just keep in mind that even though honey is paleo-friendly, it is still recommended you do not go overboard with it.

-If you’re after more slice recipes, then the zesty paleo lemon bars is certainly another recipe that you need to try out.
-Much like these brownies, they’re perfect as a snack or dessert but certainly should avoid eating the lemon bars every day.
+If you are after more slice recipes, then the zesty paleo lemon bars is certainly another recipe that you need to try out.
+Much like these brownies, they are perfect as a snack or dessert, but you certainly should avoid eating the lemon bars every day.

-I hope that these delicious chocolate paleo brownies work out perfectly just as they did for me.
-If you have any tips, variations or just some feedback that you would like to share, then please don’t hesitate to leave a comment below.
+I hope that these delicious chocolate paleo brownies work out perfectly, just as they did for me.
+If you have any tips, variations, or some feedback that you would like to share, then please do not hesitate to leave a comment below.